-Dried beans are low-glycemic ingredient, but they're a limited food for Phase One of the South Beach Diet so limit serving size as indicated in the recipe if you're eating this for Phase One.
-For a more substantial meal, I think Spicy Mexican Slaw with Lime and Cilantro would be a nice side dish for this.
+Dried beans are a low-glycemic ingredient, but they’re a limited food for Phase One of the South Beach Diet so limit serving size as indicated in the recipe if you’re eating this for Phase One.
+If you want to make this a lower-carb dish, use just one can of black beans and add some chopped red bell pepper.

 Find More Recipes Like This One:

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.